 Consider using travel-specific laptops or phones that have little to no sensitive data stored on them.
-If most of your organization's work is done in the cloud, a relatively inexpensive Chromebook can be a good option for such a device.
+If most of your organization's work is done in the cloud, a relatively inexpensive

+Chromebook can be a good option for such a device.
 Factory reset, or "wipe", these devices upon their return before connecting to common WiFi networks at home or the office.
 Prepare staff for what to do if they are questioned by authorities or stopped at a border crossing.
-Consider how you can limit the amount of information that someone travels with if this is a concern, and create check-in protocols for staff travelling to sensitive regions.
+Consider how you can limit the amount of information that someone travels with if this is a concern, and create check-in protocols for staff traveling to sensitive regions.
 Provide staff with contact information and a plan of action for what they should do if something goes wrong on their trip.
-This includes information about local hospitals, clinics, or pharmacies should they need medical assistance while travelling.
+This includes information about local hospitals, clinics, or pharmacies should they need medical assistance while traveling.

-Staff should also keep all devices on their person while travelling.
+Staff should also keep all devices on their person while traveling.
 For example, keep your laptop at your feet (not the overhead compartment or in checked luggage) when on a bus, train, or plane.
 Do not assume a hotel room - or even the hotel safe - is a "safe place" to keep sensitive devices and items.
-And do not trust public USB charging ports.
+Do not trust public USB charging ports.
 USB charging ports in airports, stations, and vehicles are becoming an increasingly common sight, and a very convenient way to power up devices.
-But they can be an easy vector for picking up malware.
-So be sure to either charge devices the traditional way through a plug in the wall, or purchase USB data blockers to allow travelling staff to safely charge up their devices via USB.
+However, they can be an easy vector for picking up malware.
+So be sure to either charge devices the traditional way through a plug in the wall, or purchase USB data blockers to allow traveling staff to safely charge up their devices via USB.

-Booking travel securely for your Organization
+Booking Travel Securely for Your Organization

-When putting together a travel policy, also keep in mind what information might be exposed when you organize or book travel.
+When putting together a travel policy, keep in mind what information might be exposed when you organize or book travel.
 This can be particularly important if you are organizing large events, trainings, or conferences for which you are handling sensitive information from a variety of staff, partners, or attendees.
 Think carefully about how you will securely share and store (if needed) personal information like passport details, travel itineraries, and medical records.
 Tactical Tech's Organizer Activity Book has a great worksheet to help your organization think through key questions related to travel security, linked here.
-Building a Culture of Security A Strong Foundation: Securing Accounts and Devices